 In the Teenage Mutant Ninja Turtles (2012) episode "Rise Of The Turtles", Raphael gets information about the Kraang by threatening to tip Mutagen over Snake.
 Later on, Snake gets (accidentally) mutated for real into Snakeweed.

 Happens to Lance in the "Fortress of Deception" episode of Sym-Bionic Titan.
 Although it's on a airship rather than a police station.

 Averted when Yvonne Ridley was captured by the Taliban.
 When she was captured by the Taliban, she was expecting to be tortured.
 Instead, she was treated well, fed adequately, referred to as "guest" and "sister," and even allowed to have a key to her cell.
 She converted to Islam after being freed.
-Then subverted as this only happened due to the fact she was a journalist and the Taliban wanted better publicity.
+Then subverted as this only happened because she was a journalist and the Taliban wanted better publicity.

 Whenever Police Brutality is present, this happens.
 One example is a number of incidents involving the Chicago Police Department in February of 1982 when three CPD police officers were killed within the course of a week in the first part of the month.
 According to this article about Jon Burge, a detective convicted for police brutality charges, "initial interrogation procedures allegedly included shooting pets, handcuffing questioning subjects to stationary objects for day-long time periods, and holding guns to the heads of minors."